ferrucc-io/hugo-theme/README.md

 ### The config file

-Take a look inside the [`exampleSite`](https://github.com/budparr/gohugo-theme-ananke/tree/master/exampleSite) folder of this theme.
-You'll find a file called [`config.toml`](https://github.com/budparr/gohugo-theme-ananke/blob/master/exampleSite/config.toml).
-To use it, copy the [`config.toml`](https://github.com/budparr/gohugo-theme-ananke/blob/master/exampleSite/config.toml) in the root folder of your Hugo site.
+Take a look inside my [`blog's`](https://github.com/ferrucc-io/ferruccio) repository.
+You'll find a file called [`config.toml`](https://github.com/ferrucc-io/ferruccio/blob/master/config.toml).
+To use it, copy the [`config.toml`](https://github.com/ferrucc-io/ferruccio/blob/master/config.toml) in the root folder of your Hugo site.
 Feel free to change the strings in this theme.

-You may need to delete the line: `themesDir = "../.."`

-### Add comments

-To enable DISQUS comments, add `disqusShortname = YOURSHORTNAME` to your config file.